Twilight (Erben der Schöpfung album)

-Twilight is the debut studio album of the Gothic metal band Erben der Schöpfung.
+Twilight is the debut studio album of the Liechtenstein gothic metal band Erben der Schöpfung.

 Prelude

-"Twilight" turned out to be an Electro, Gothic metal album with classical female vocals.
+"Twilight" turned out to be an Electro, Gothic metal album with classical female vocals by Sabine Dünser.
 Lyricwise Erben der Schöpfung concentrated on topics as death and ageing.
 Also a poem of Georg Trakl named "An den Knaben Elis" was processed in the song "Elis".